 Property you own.
 To claim depreciation, you usually must be the owner of the property.
-You are considered as owning property even if it is subject to a debt.
+You are considered to be the owner of property even if it is subject to a debt.

 Rented property.
 Generally, if you pay rent for property, you cannot depreciate that property.
 Usually, only the owner can depreciate it.
 However, if you make permanent improvements to leased property, you may be able to depreciate the improvements.
 See Additions or improvements to property, later in this chapter, under Recovery Periods Under GDS.